What does it feel like to be in spiritual alignment? And what does that word mean, anyway?

 “The most effective way to align to your source is with a silent meditation that permits the mind’s activity to go beyond its limitations and experience your core consciousness.
 That is your source.
 Your mind with its thoughts and desires becomes aligned with it the more you experience that silent state of awareness.” – Deepak Chopra.

-2. Seeing that your inner state is pure joy and making the attainment of this state your number one priority.
+Spiritual alignment involves seeing that your inner state is pure joy!
+And that attaining this state is your number one priority.

 “Let your alignment (with Well-Being) be first and foremost, and let everything else be secondary.
 And not only will you have an eternally joyous journey, but everything you have ever imagined will flow effortlessly into your experience.
 There is nothing you cannot be or do or have—but your dominant intent is to be joyful.
 The doing and the having will come into alignment once you get that one down.” – Esther Hicks.